xlzhou126/TP-Spikformer-Token-Pruned-Spiking-Transformer/README.md

 - You can restrict which physical GPUs are visible, then match `nproc_per_node` to that count, for example:
   `CUDA_VISIBLE_DEVICES=0,1,2,3` with `--nproc_per_node 4`.
 - `run.py` wraps `python -m torch.distributed.run` with the same `nproc_per_node` / `master_port` style knobs as the `torchrun` CLI.

-If you omit `--`, remaining args after `--task` are still forwarded, but using `--` before the script args is recommended.

 ### Supported tasks